im-a-kookie/Kriging-Interpolation/README.md

 # Covariance

 The variogram describes the spatial variance of random variables around a given point and models how this variance changes with distance.
 In other words, as linearly continuous data transitions relatively smoothly, the variogram provides a description of the average gradient.
 An optimal variogram can be fitted by calculating the empirical semi-variogram from the data and then finding a function of best fit through regression.
-For simplicy, a simple spherical variogram is used in this example.
+For simplicity, a simple spherical variogram is used in this example.

 # Maximization